propelling-coding/Void-gaming-tutorial/README.md

 sudo xbps-install xwayland-satellite
 ```

+For more information, see the void handbook page: https://docs.voidlinux.org/config/graphical-session/wayland.html

 # Nvidia users

-You will have to change a kernel parameter for Wayland + NVIDIA to work correctly (mostly for those running on a GPU older than the 16 series - newer drivers often enable this by default).
+You will have to change a kernel parameter for Wayland + Nvidia to work correctly (mostly for those running on a GPU older than the 16 series - newer drivers often enable this by default).
 The easiest way to do this is to install grub-customizer (if you are not using grub, you will have to look elsewhere on how to add the parameter):

 ```shell
 sudo xbps-install grub-customizer